 Why?

-First, stock market goes up and down.
+First, the stock market goes up and down.

 But, it generally goes up over time.